Mona Syedan

-Mona Syedan (مونہ سیداں) is a village situated at Malikwal Tehsil in the Mandi Bahauddin District in Pakistan's Punjab Province.
+Mona Syedan (مونہ سیداں) is a village situated in Malakwal Tehsil of Mandi Bahauddin District in Pakistan's Punjab Province.
 The primary income source of the residents is land cultivation.

 There is a government primary school in the village, with four teachers and 132 students.

 Etymology and history

-It is traditionally believed that Syed Ali Miran Al Naqvi (Al Bhakkari Al Ridhawi) migrated with his family members from Lahore in or around the year 1650 AD.
-This area of Mona was at the time possessed and controlled by Raja Mona, a local Hindu ruler.
+It is traditionally believed that Syed Ali Miran Al Naqvi migrated with his family members from Lahore in or around the year 1650 AD.
+This area of Mona was at the time controlled by Raja Mona, a local Hindu Janjua ruler.
 The area of Mona was known then by the name of Raja-Nagar which was heavily under the influence of Hindus, the remains of ancient ruins of old temples can still be found in and around the locality.
-Syed Ali Miran Al Naqvi Bhakkari is said to have influenced Raja Mona, who converted to Islam.
+Syed Ali Miran Al Naqvi is said to have influenced Raja Mona, who converted to Islam.
 Raja Mona gifted a large area of the land he possessed to Ali and requested that he remain there.
 The area then became known as Mona for the Sadaat; and over time it was referred to as Mona Syedan (The Syed's Mona).

 Remount Mona Depot

 Remount Depot Mona is the biggest functional Remount Installation in the world.
 It is a prestigious setup with splendid landscaping of lush green fields, graceful trees and outstanding charges.
 This Horsemen Paradise is spread over 10,000 acres.
-It is living Museum and a renowned establishment of Pakistan Army.
+It is a living Museum and a renowned establishment of Pakistan Army.
 This place has a unique Wildlife, natural Fauna and Flora of extra ordinary species.
-In 1902, the whole set up was relocated from India to its present location Mona.
-The name Mona was given due to the Village of Mona Syedan which is located towards North of the depot.
-This land which the Depot occupies today was gifted by the local Syed's at the end of the 18th century to the government.
+In 1902, the whole set up was relocated from India to its present location.
+The name Mona was given due to the village of Mona Syedan which is located north of the depot.
+This land which the Depot occupies today was gifted by the local Syeds at the end of the 18th century to the government.